mdzw/criss-cross/README.md

 * If the opponent always bids some certain value, and that value is something low, then just outbid them
 * Always try to leave enough gold to spend 1 on each remaining needed tile – this doesn’t seem to help (if we’re that low on gold, op will probably outbid us all day), but it’s a last ditch effort

-Here is a strategy that I added on the last day, and it turned out to be pretty important against other top players:
+Here is a strategy that I added on the last day, and it turned out to be pretty important against other top players (looking at you, HighSea):
 * If the opponent is _two_ tiles away from a finished path, try pretty hard to outbid them.
 This is important because if they become _one_ tile away from a finished path, to stay alive you have to outbid all of their remaining gold every time a winning tile comes up.
 This exhausts funds pretty quickly.
 The specifics of “try pretty hard” are left as an exercise to the reader, but it’s based on how much gold I have left, how many tiles I need to buy, and how much gold my opponent has left.